Portafilters guide for espresso fans

 What's all the fuss about tamping?
 Well, evenly compressed coffee creates resistance, so the water has to work hard to get through.
 The pressure created pulls the precious oils from the grounds, giving us that intense, authentic espresso taste.

 If the grounds are uneven, the water finds the gaps and moves past them, instead of extracting the flavour, leaving a tasteless, watery brew.
+On the KitchenAid semi automatic espresso machine, the portafilter baskets have an indent that marks the height of an ideal dose after tamping.
+Easy!
+No guesswork.

 Love crema?
 Good tamping is also key to getting a lovely tan-coloured froth on top of your shot.
+See what is crema in coffee?

+Will you go for one shot or two shots?
+There are baskets for both.
 The size of the coffee filter basket you choose depends on which kind of espresso drink you’re in the mood for.

 Should I choose a double or single wall portafilter basket?